grippy/node-multivariate/README.md

 In addition, also point your webserver to the 'static/' directory so it handles serving the client api.

 # Performance

-From my testing using apache bench, most of the api calls to this application can handle between 1200-1400rps (tested on my MacBook Pro 2.4 GHz Core 2 Duo/2GB SDRAM).
-The stats api calls are a little lower since they require some multiple redis lookups to return all the keys for a test.
+Load testing on localhost varies between 1200-1400rps on average (when tested on a MacBook Pro Core Duo w/ 2GB/667MHz/SDRAM).